ritola/onetenrouter/README.md

 ### 0.1.0

-* Deck selection and swapping
-* Play, Cue, Sync and Tap buttons get routed
+* Play, Cue, Sync and Tap buttons working

 ### 0.2.0

 * Tempo adjust
 * Level display
+* Deck ring rotates when the song is playing

 ### 0.3.0